 “I’m checking in” is what you say to a hotel clerk, not to a prospect.
 Why do you think the line you use when checking into a hotel is one you can use with a prospect?
-If your prospect waiting standing behind a counter waiting for you just like the hotel clerk does?
+Is your prospect standing behind a counter waiting for you just like a hotel clerk?

 Check out my video: